facebookarchive/AsyncDisplayKit/_docs/containers-ascollectionnode.md

 `ASCollectionView` (an actual UICollectionView subclass) is still used as an internal property of `ASCollectionNode`.
 While it should not be created directly, it can still be used directly by accessing the .view property of an `ASCollectionNode`.
 </div>

-**Do not forget that anything that accesses a view using AsyncDisplayKit's node containers or nodes should be done in viewDidLoad or didLoad, respectively.**
+<div class = "note">Do not forget that anything that accesses a view using AsyncDisplayKit's node containers or nodes should be done in viewDidLoad or didLoad, respectively.</div>

 The LocationCollectionNodeController above accesses the ASCollectionView directly in viewDidLoad